Your use of credit cards has a significant influence on your credit score—which means it has an immense impact on your life.

 Myth: You can max out your credit card limit and be fine—as long as you pay off the balance every month.

 Reality: Sorry, but maxing out your limit—or even coming close to it—will send your credit utilization ratio soaring.
 That’s a bad thing, because the ratio compares the amount of credit you’re using on your cards to your overall available credit.
-This has a huge influence on your rating, as it represents 30 percent of your FICO score.
-Experts say you want your utilization ratio to go no higher than 30 percent.
+This has a huge influence on your rating, as it represents 30% of your credit score.
+Experts say you want your utilization ratio to go no higher than 30%.
 (On a card with a $10,000 limit, for example, you should carry no more than $3,000 in charges at any given time.)

 “It’s best to keep a zero balance as long as possible,” says Michelle Black, lead blogger at GreatCredit101.com and credit expert at HOPE4USA.com, a Charlotte, N.C.-based credit education and restoration program.
 “Even paying them off once a month isn’t ideal in terms of credit management.
 The higher your utilization ratio, the lower your score will be.”